 - One or both of them may stand to inherit significant assets from parents or relatives and may want to protect the inheritance in case of a divorce.

 The most fundamental reason why people enter into premarital agreements is for security.
 People feel more secure knowing what will happen in the event of death or divorce.
 For example, personal and financial decisions are much harder to make during a stressful divorce without a premarital agreement.
 If you cannot come to an agreement with your spouse, the court will decide for you.
-A premarital agreement removes the uncertainty of a court decision and insures that all important decisions were made by you and your spouse.
+A premarital agreement removes the uncertainty of a court decision and ensures that all important decisions were made by you and your spouse.

 Contents of Premarital Agreements